Industrial-Organizational Psychology (M.S.)

 The I-O psychology program also has an international component for interested students through the Erasmus Mundus European program.
 Through this agreement, I-O psychology students admitted to this part of the program can collaborate with an international team of students in Europe and spend a month in Valencia, Spain, in the winter.

 The Department of Psychology accepts Master of Science in Industrial-Organizational Psychology applications for fall entrance only.
-Applications and supporting documents must be received by February 15.
+Priority will be given to applications that are submitted with supporting documents by February 15; applications received after this date will be considered on a rolling basis through May 1.
 Minimum requirements for admission include:

 - Minimum grade-point average of 3.0

-- Professional statement—tell us your future plans and why you want to attend the I-O psychology program
+- Professional statement—tell us your future plans and why you want to enroll in the I-O psychology program

 - Transcripts from all post-secondary institutions (applications must be uploaded into the online application system)

 All applications are evaluated on the basis of such factors as GPA, grades in relevant courses, recommendations, and the professional statement.

 Limited funding opportunities are available for students, including teaching and graduate assistantships, and scholarships.